tlorans/defi-gmx-v2/README.md

 - [ ] Project setup
   - transaction links
   - exercises
-- [ ] UI - Quick guide on how to bridge ETH
+- [ ] UI - Quick guide on how to bridge ETH?
   - [ ] Transactions

 ### Protocol